TannerCoon/applepi3308/ProjectMilestone5/User Acceptance Tests.md

 # UAT Test3:
 Test run information:

 Test name: PC support test

 Dates of test:

-Running environment: Any desktop or laptop, Prerequisites for this test: None
+Running environment: Any desktop or laptop can connect to website

+Prerequisites for this test: None

 Software Versions: The Browser need support HTML5

 Step1: Use Browser enter the snowbuff website